Experience Loch Ard Gorge: Shipwreck tales & scenic views

 Geology

-Sheer limestone walls rise on three sides, sculpted by waves that never quit.
+Sheer limestone walls rise on three sides, sculpted by waves.
 Keep an eye on the cliffs: you might spot sea birds nesting on ledges or a seal taking a break.

 What to see